Weird Facts About Fisher-Price Rescue Heroes

 The Banned Episode

 One episode from season two of the animated series that aired in the summer of 2001 was called Terror in the Tower and focused on a pair of twin skyscrapers that were on fire.
 Naturally this was too close for comfort to what happened in real life only a couple of months later on September 11th, so the episode was pulled from airing in reruns and was also excluded, along with its sister episode that aired in the same block, from volumes 3 and 4 of the Adventure Collection DVD series that comprised the rest of the second season.
 After sufficient time had passed, the episode was reintroduced into syndication on Cartoon Network under the new title, "High Anxiety", and it was also included in a series of ten promotional DVD's in 2010 that included all episodes except for two from the third season.
-Today, the only place you can buy all episodes of the TV series in one place is as a digital copy on iTunes.
+More recently, the complete original series can be purchased on iTunes or streamed on Tubi TV.

 The book that contains the plot of the shelved Robotz movie